COVID-19 Information, Precautions and Guidance

 - Visitors are allowed only during scheduled visiting hours.
 At this time, visits are permitted daily between 12 noon and 8 pm.

-- General visitation is limited to one (1) adult visitor 18 years or older per patient, per day.
-For a patient that is in isolation, visitation may be further restricted.
+- General visitation is limited to two (2) visitors 12 years or older per patient.
+For a patient who is in isolation, visitation may be further restricted.

-- The Family Birth Center visitation is limited to two (2) adult visitors 18 years or older throughout the stay of the patient.
+- The Family Birth Center visitation is limited to two (2) visitors 12 years or older throughout the stay of the patient.

 - Visitors are required to use hand-sanitizing gel (or hand washing) upon entering the facility as well as entering and exiting a patient room.